f-leno/DOO-Q_BRACIS2016/README.md

 # Object-Oriented Reinforcement Learning in Cooperative Multiagent Domains
 This is the codification used in the BRACIS 2016 paper proposing the Multiagent Object-Oriented approach.
 You are free to use all or part of the codes here presented for any purpose, provided that the paper is properly cited and the original authors properly credited.
 All the files here shared come with no warranties.

 This project was built on BURLAP2 (http://burlap.cs.brown.edu/).
-I included the Burlap version I used to avoid incompactibility issues, it is expected that you would need to change some lines on the code if you use a newer BURLAP version.
+I included the Burlap version I used to avoid incompatibility issues, it is expected that you would need to change some lines on the code if you use a newer BURLAP version.

 # Files
 The folder <b>code</b> contains the Java implementation (as an Eclipse project) and the BURLAP source files.